 Treat TMJ Disorders Today

-Do you think you may have TMJ?
-Call Dr. Henrich for TMJ treatment at (918) 553-5907 or schedule a dental consultation with Dr. Henrich online.
+Do you think you may have a TMJ disorder?
+Call Dr. Henrich for TMJ treatment today at (918) 553-5907 or schedule a dental consultation with Dr. Henrich online.
 He will gladly help you find the proper treatment for your TMJ symptoms.